algosup/2023-2024-project-4-sportshield-team-2/Documents/userManual.md

 To charge SportShield:

-1. Plug the charging cable into the USB port.
+1. Plug the charger into the USB port.
-2. Hold the other end of the charging cable near the port on the back of the SportShield.
+2. Hold the other end of the charger near the port on the back of the SportShield.

 <!--images of the steps-->